 Interest expense.
-Our interest expense increased to approximately US\$127 thousand for the year ended December 31, 2016 from approximately US\$47 thousand for the year ended December 31, 2015 because of the bankloan since September 2016.
+Our interest expense increased to approximately US\$127 thousand for the year ended December 31, 2016 from approximately US\$47 thousand for the year ended December 31, 2015 because of greater use of bank credit facilities.

-Foreign exchange gain (loss).
+Foreign exchange gain (loss), net.
 For the year ended December 31, 2016, we had a foreign exchange loss of approximately US\$0.7 million compared to the foreign exchange gain of less than US\$0.1 million for the year ended December 31, 2015.
 We do not engage in any hedging activities.